 - They adapt well to low humidity environments, making succulents ideal for indoor living.

-- Like cacti, of which many species are succulent, succulents plants grow best in well-drained sandy potting.
+- Like cacti, of which many species are succulent, succulent plants grow best in well-drained sandy potting.

 - They require modest watering.

 - According to NASA, succulents can purify the air, removing harmful toxins.

 Succulents come in all types of colors, textures, sizes, and shapes.
 Out of its more than 100 varieties, you’ll find a plant that fits any preference or style.

 They’re perfect as a standalone on your dining room table or as highlights in your garden.

 You’ll find your succulents are pretty darn independent, but feeding them manages the plant’s health.
 Here are a few tips for providing the best fertilizer to your succulents.

 Due to their self-sufficiency, some choose not to worry about fertilizing their succulents.
 Some gardeners are known to feed their succulents once or twice a year based on the season.

 Some fertilize once a month.
 Use your judgment based on researching your species of plant.

 Succulents can bloom at varying times of the year, depending on the plant type and its environmental conditions.
 During these times, you need a special type of fertilizer.